Skip to main content

 Bulk Change Owner

-Select multiple contacts (checkboxes), click More, then choose Change owner.
+Select multiple contacts, click More, then choose Change owner.

-💡 Use case: Sales rep leaves the team, bulk transfer all their contacts to a new owner instantly.
+💡 Use case: If a sales rep leaves the team, you can bulk transfer all their contacts to a new owner instantly.

 Using Email Finder for Missing Emails